bigscience-workshop/lm-evaluation-harness/README.md

 - Growing number of tasks integrated with `promptsource` (20+).

-- Support for hugging face causal language models, HuggingFace Seq2Seq models, and the OpenAI completion API (gpt3), with flexible tokenization-agnostic interfaces.
+- Support for HuggingFace Causal language models, HuggingFace Seq2Seq models, and the OpenAI Completions API (GPT-3), with flexible tokenization-agnostic interfaces.

 ## Implementing new tasks